-This can be helpful when pushing complex props and transforms to an instance where you only have UI access and can't directly publish an app.
+This can be helpful when pushing complex props & transforms to an instance where you only have UI access and can't directly publish an app.

-'''

-usage: ksconf rest-export [-h] [--output FILE] [--disable-auth-output]

-[--pretty-print] [-u | -D] [--url URL] [--app APP]

-[--user USER] [--owner OWNER] [--conf TYPE]

-[--extra-args EXTRA_ARGS]

-CONF [CONF ...]

-'''

-CONF Configuration file(s) to export settings from.

-Save the shell script output to this file.
-If not provided, the output --output, -t is written to standard output.

-Assume that the REST entities already exist.
-By default, output as--u, --update sumes stanzas are being created.

--D, --delete Remove existing REST entities.
+output, -t Save the shell script output to this file.
+If not provided, the output is written to standard output. -u,update Assume that the REST entities already exist.
+By default output assumes stanzas are being created. -D,delete Remove existing REST entities.
 This is a destructive operation.
-In this mode, stanza attributes are unnecessary and ignored.
-NOTE: This works for 'local' entities only; the default folder cannot be updated.

---url URL of Splunkd.
-Default: "https://localhost:8089"

---app Set the namespace (app name) for the endpoint

---user Deprecated.
-Use -owner instead.

---owner Set the object owner.
-Typically, the default of 'nobody' is ideal if you want to share the configurations at the app-level.

---conf Explicitly set the configuration file type.
-By default, this is derived from CONF, but sometimes it's helpful to set this explicitly.
-Can be any valid Splunk conf file type.
-Examples include: 'app', 'props', on the command line to prevent confusion between arguments to ksconf vs curl.
+In this mode, stanzas attributes are unnecessary and ignored.
+NOTE: This works for 'local' entities only; the default folder cannot be updated. url URL of Splunkd.
+Default: "https://localhost:8089" app Set the namespace (app name) for the endpoint user Deprecated.
+Use -owner instead. owner Set the object owner.
+Typically the default of 'nobody' is ideal if you want to share the configurations at the app-level. conf Explicitly set the configuration file type.
+By default this is derived from CONF, but sometime it's helpful set this explicitly.
+Can be any valid Splunk conf file type, example include 'app', 'props', 'tags', 'savedsearches', and so on. extra-args Extra arguments to pass to all CURL commands.
+Quote arguments on the command line to prevent confusion between arguments to ksconf vs curl.

-'tags', 'savedsearches', etc.

---extra-args Extra arguments to pass to all CURL commands.
-Quote arguments